-USGS Projects in Afghanistan: A Brief History
+USGS Projects in Afghanistan: A Brief Summary

 For more than 75 years, the U.S. Geological Survey (USGS) has been involved in projects in dozens of countries that focus on helping cooperators develop mineral, water, and energy resources, identify hazards, utilize remote sensing and mapmaking technologies, and access geosciences information.
 A key component of these projects has been a commitment to institution and capacity building, state-of-the-art training, and hands-on, personal interaction with foreign contributors and scientific colleagues.